Status: Preliminary design

 Consultation and engagement

-We are consulting on our preliminary proposals for improvements between Grasmere and Dunmail Raise.
-You can respond to our questionnaire between Monday 9 February and Monday 2 March 2026.
+We consulted on our preliminary proposals for improvements between Grasmere and Dunmail Raise between 9 February and 2 March 2026.